-121 2.4 | Image Reconstruction and Processing
+Image Reconstruction and Processing 2.4

-122 Data acquired with RUFIS were reconstructed offline in MATLAB (MathWorks, Natick, MA, USA).
-Radial k-space 123 data were gridded using the Kaiser-Bessel method.
-Coil sensitivity maps were estimated using ESPIRiT, implemented 124 in the Berkeley Advanced Reconstruction Toolbox (BART) [19, 20, 21].
-Images were reconstructed using a SENSE 125 reconstruction with 3D Total Variation regularization with $\lambda = 0.001$ implemented in the pics command in BART.
-For 126 SIMBA data, coil sensitivity maps were estimated from the centre of k-space using the method described by McKenzie 127 et al., also implemented in BART [22].
+Data acquired with RUFIS were reconstructed offline in MATLAB (MathWorks, Natick, MA, USA).
+Radial k-space data were gridded using the Kaiser-Bessel method.
+Coil sensitivity maps were estimated using ESPIRIT, implemented in the Berkeley Advanced Reconstruction Toolbox (BART) [19, 20, 21].
+Images were reconstructed using a SENSE reconstruction with 3D Total Variation regularization with $\lambda=0.001$ implemented in the pics command in BART.
+For SIMBA data, coil sensitivity maps were estimated from the centre of k-space using the method described by McKenzie et al., also implemented in BART [22].

-To calculate the SIMBA B+1 map, real valued data is needed.
-Due to the effective TE=0 with RUFIS, no phase evolution is expected from the readout itself.
-The phase of the first image, with no preparation, was therefore subtracted from subsequent images, allowing positive signals to be distinguished from negative signals.
-The B+1 map was then calculated through a non-linear fit of the real data to the following equation
+To calculate the SIMBA B_1^+ -map, the data were mapped onto the real axis using the first image (no preparation pulses) as the reference.
+The B_1^+ -map was then calculated through a non-linear fit of the real data to the following equation

-$$M = A \cdot \cos(\lambda \cdot n \cdot \alpha{SAT}) + C.$$ (8)
+$$M = A \cdot \cos(B_1 \cdot n \cdot \alpha) + C. \tag{8}$$

 To correct for the excitation profile in the RUFIS acquisition, an iterative simulation was performed where the excitation profile for individual spokes was calculated analytically using equation (3).
 The 3D excitation profile was calculated for 1024 spokes and then averaged.
-The simulated excitation profile was then multiplied by the SIMBA B+1 map to obtain a total B+1 correction.
+The simulated excitation profile was then multiplied by the SIMBA B_1^+ -map to obtain a total B_1^+ -correction.

 Data acquired with RUFIS and SPGR were motion corrected using mcFLIRT[23].
-B+1 maps from SIMBA and Bloch-136 Siegert were registered and transformed to the space of the associated VFA acquisition using an affine transforma-137 tion [24].
-The transformed B+1 maps were smoothed using a Gaussian kernel with 8 mm FWHM to reduce propagation 138 of noise into the T1 maps.
-Quantitative T1 and proton density maps were calculated using a linear fit, implemented in 139 the QUantitative Imaging Tools (QUIT) [25].
-The first RUFIS and SPGR acquisition within each scanning session were 140 registered to the BRAVO scan using a combined affine and non-linear registration [26, 24].
-A non-linear transformation 141 was chosen as we observed minor differences in gradient distortions between the acquisitions, due to the different 142 reconstruction pipelines used.
-The second VFA acquisition of each scanning session was registered to the first VFA 143 acquisition using an affine transformation.
-This transformation was then combined with the non-linear transformation 144 to the BRAVO image.
-145
+B_1^+ -maps from SIMBA and Bloch-Siegert were registered and transformed to the space of the associated VFA acquisition using an affine transformation [24].
+The transformed B_1^+ -maps were smoothed using a Gaussian kernel with 8 mm FWHM to reduce propagation of noise into the T_1 -maps.
+Quantitative T_1 and proton density maps were calculated using a linear fit, implemented in the QUantitative Imaging Tools (QUIT) [25].
+The first RUFIS and SPGR acquisition within each scanning session were registered to the BRAVO scan using a combined affine and non-linear registration[26].
+The second VFA acquisition of each scanning session was registered to the first VFA acquisition using an affine transformation.
+This transformation was then combined with the non-linear transformation to the BRAVO image.

-To obtain unbiased regions of interest (ROI) for analysis of the T1-maps, the BRAVO data for each subject and each visit were segmented using Freesurfer [27].
-The following ROIs from the FreeSurfer analysis were used in the analysis: Pallidum (ID: 13+52), Thalamus (ID: 10+49), Caudate (ID: 11+50), Putamen (ID: 12+51), Corpus Callosum (CC) posterior (ID: 255), CC anterior (ID: 251), cerebral white matter (WM) (ID: 2+41), cerebral cortex (ID: 3+42).
+To obtain unbiased regions of interest (ROI) for analysis of the T_1 -maps, the BRAVO data for each subject and each visit were segmented using Freesurfer [27].
+The following ROIs from the FreeSurfer analysis were used in the analysis: Pallidum (ID:13+52), Thalamus (ID:10+49), Caudate (ID:11+50), Putamen (ID:12+51), Corpus Callosum (CC) posterior (ID:255), CC anterior (ID:251), cerebral white matter (WM) (ID:2+41), cerebral cortex (ID:3+42).
 FreeSurfer ROIs were warped to the native space of the VFA data using the previously calculated transformations in a single step with MultiLabel interpolation [24].
-Average T1 values were calculated within each ROI, bilateral ROIs were averaged.
+Average T_1 values were calculated within each ROI, bilateral ROIs were averaged.
 The image analysis pipelines were developed using the nipype framework [28].

-153 2.5 | Statistical Analysis
+2.5 Statistical Analysis